 The way in which this material is being tied in, is done so that the finished placement will allow it to sit on an angle.
 Tying it down in this manner is done so that it wont be in the way of the hook gap itself.
 If you have never secured a “hairwing” to a hook shank before, feel free to scroll down before continuing; so that you will have a better understanding before we begin.
 Sometimes what happens if you have to adjust and readjust it too many times, is that the batch of bucktail in your fingers may fall apart.

 Once you are ready, grab your two bucktails and lets begin!

 After snipping off a little bit of orange/brown mixed bucktail, Stack a few strands of black bucktail on top of it and bring it over to your vise.

-Make sure your thread is advanced to the front of the dumbell eyes, and hold the small stack of bucktail over the hook.
-What you are looking for, is for the bucktail tips to extend about a half a hook shank in length over the hook point.
-If you need a reference photo, take a look at some finished flies at the end of this page.
+Make sure that your thread is advanced to the FRONT of the dumbell eyes, then hold the stack of bucktail over the hook.
+What you are looking for, is for those bucktail tips to extend about half a hook shank in length over the hook POINT.
+If you need a reference photo, take a look at the finished flies at the end of this page.